MartinSchlott/RESTifyMCP/instructions/V01/V01_README.md

 ---

-*"RESTifyMCP bridges the gap between evolving AI tool protocols and established API standards—continuously improved through human-AI collaboration."*
+*"RESTifyMCP is the bridge between the future of AI tooling protocols and today's widely adopted API standards—created through human-AI collaboration."*

 *"// tell OpenAI that this is not a consequential tool (it does not change the state of the world)" - VSC Copilot*